6,000Units Under Management

 • How luxuriously do I want to live?

-• Will I continue to live in Baltimore County (or elsewhere in Maryland), or will I move to a different state entirely?
+• Will I continue to live in Baltimore County (or elsewhere in the area), or will I move to a different state entirely?

 • Do I want to travel often?